 On April 2, 2015, the court issued findings of fact and conclusions of law and ordered the defendants to stop violating the class members' constitutional rights by providing timely competency evaluation and restoration services.
 The court also entered a permanent injunction requiring the provision of competency services within seven days.
 The court appointed a monitor to ensure that progress toward the timely provision of services is being made.
 101 F. Supp.
 3d 1010 (W.D.
 Wash.
 2015).

 Subsequently, the defendants asked the court to modify the permanent injunction in four ways.
 On May 6, 2015, the court modified the permanent injunction to allow for a good cause exception to the seven-day timeframe for class members ordered to receive competency services at state hospitals where a class member’s health prevented them from being medically cleared to be transported, despite the defendants’ good faith efforts.
 The court denied the defendants’ other requests for modification.

 On June 22, 2015, the court granted in part and denied in part the plaintiffs' motion for attorneys' fees and costs.
 The court awarded $1,303,169 in fees and costs.
 The defendants also appealed this decision.

+The defendants appealed the December 2014 grant of summary judgment to the plaintiffs, the court's judgment, the permanent injunction, and the denial of the defendants' motion to modify the injunction.
 While the appeal was pending, the defendants again asked the district court to modify the permanent injunction.
 On February 8, 2016, the district court modified the permanent injunction and extended the defendants’ compliance deadline to May 27, 2016, along with other minor changes.